jcaip/jcaip.github.io/_posts/2018-08-08-Distbelief.md

                          self.m_parameter[2:])
 ```

-By extending `receive`, we could implememt both our parameter server and our DownpourSGD client.
+By extending `receive`, we could implement both our parameter server and our DownpourSGD client.

 ### Defining our messages and handlers

 With this in mind, we sketched out the different messages that the corresponding handlers would send/process.

 We settled on three message types and this structure:
-- `ParameterRequest`- A request for parameters
+- `ParameterRequest` &ndash; A request for parameters
-- `GradientUpdate` -  A gradient update to apply
+- `GradientUpdate` &ndash;  A gradient update to apply
-- `ParameterUpdate` - A copy of the latest parameters
+- `ParameterUpdate` &ndash; A copy of the latest parameters

 <p align="center">
   <img width="400" height="400" src="https://raw.githubusercontent.com/ucla-labx/distbelief/master/docs/diagram.jpg">